 The BLV program allows students the option to teach on a Provisional Certificate in Missouri with blind and low vision students while pursuing certification.
-In order to offer the program throughout the state of Missouri, students complete 21 hours of masters level BLV coursework online through Missouri State University and must complete the Praxis II exam for Cross Categorical Special Education.
-Those without a current teaching certificate also complete 12 hours of specific education coursework (and Praxis II #0282 - Blind and Partially Sighted) at ANY College or University in Missouri with a teacher education program approved by the Department of Elementary and Secondary Education (DESE).
+In order to offer the program throughout the state of Missouri, students complete 21 hours of masters level BLV coursework online through Missouri State University and must complete the Missouri Content Assessments (MoCA) for Cross Categorical Special Education (#050) and Blind and Partially Sighted (#047).
+Those without a current teaching certificate also complete 12 hours of specific education coursework at ANY College or University in Missouri with a teacher education program approved by the Department of Elementary and Secondary Education (DESE).
 Because this program is usually completed while working full-time, the program takes approximately 2-3 years to complete.
 To view the list of courses required in this program, click here.

 Additional coursework in Special Education and/or attendance at workshops may be needed to prepare you for successful completion of the Missouri Content Assessment (MoCA) exam Cross-Categorical Special Education (exam #050).

 Missouri State currently offers a Graduate Certificate in Orientation and Mobility.
 The coursework completed in this certificate program prepares the student to sit for the national O&M Certification Exam.
 The result is not a State of Missouri teaching certificate, but a national certification in Orientation and Mobility.